Ezequiel Vera

 I’ve moved around quite a bit in my time at HSBC.
 I used to be a member of the ‘red team’ – where we would deliberately attack the company’s systems.
 Now I’m in the ‘blue team’, which detects these attacks and develops defences against them.
 The two teams are essentially fighting against each other but it’s all for the purpose of improving the bank’s cybersecurity.

 If you’re a techy person like me, HSBC is a great place to work.
-It’s such a big organisation, so there are many different technologies to get to grips with and lots of opportunities all over the world.
-There are many places your career can take you – whether you want to move to another country, gain more responsibility or simply learn new skills.
+It’s such a big organisation, so there are many different technologies and systems to get to grips with and lots of opportunities all over the world.
+There are lots of places your career can take you – whether you want to move to another country, gain more responsibility or simply learn new skills.

 For me personally, I am very much a doer.
 I have tried my hand at managing people but it’s not for me.
-As long as I’m building on my technical skills and increasing the network of people that I work with, I’m happy.
+As long as I’m building my technical skills and the network of people I work with, I’m happy.
 HSBC allows me to do this.